tadast/snipcheat/README.md

 # Snipcheat

 Snipcheat takes a directory with sublime snippets and generates you a cheatsheet file.
+Take a look at [an example cheatsheet](http://tadast.github.com/sublime-rails-snippets) for [Rails](https://github.com/tadast/sublime-rails-snippets) bundle.

 ## Installation